AP CSP: Questions About the Exam

 What is a performance task?

 The AP Computer Science Principles Create performance task is part of the AP Exam.
-Students will be provided at least 12 hours in class to complete the performance task.
-The Create performance task focuses specifically on the creation of a computer program, accompanied by a video and written response.
+Students will be provided at least 9 hours in class to complete the performance task.
+The Create performance task focuses on the creation of a computer program and students will develop a Personalized Project Reference that contains their computer code.
+On the end-of-course exam, students will respond to two questions related to the code contained in their Personalized Project Reference.
+The two questions include four distinct prompts: Written Response 1, Written Response 2(a), Written Response 2(b), and Written Response 2(c).
+The specific prompts will vary across the different versions of the exam.
 Find out more on the AP CSP Exam page.

 Read more